aiguy110/mj_pdf_reader/README.md

 ## Things I would like to do for MJ PDF Reader
 - [ ] Refactor the very unholy code.
 (I am not the culprit for the most part, though.)
-- [ ] Rewrite in Kotlin would be even better.
+- [ ] Rewrite it in Kotlin would be even better.
 - [ ] Adding search functionality.
 Though, it looks like this is not an easy to do task, since the android-pdf-viewer library doesn't support that. (and of course OCR is not an option)
 - [ ] Adding highlight functionality.
 I don't use it personally, so I don't think I'll work on it any time soon.
-But feel free to create pull requests.
+But feel free to create a pull request.
 - [ ] Take a look at this (https://github.com/JavaCafe01/PdfViewer/issues/175)
 - [ ] Adding an option to disable anything related to network connections in the settings.
 - [ ] Extract all the resources from java files.